GregoireHENRY/AI-UFOs-installer/README.md

 Open the folder corresponding to your platform.

 ### Windows users
-There is four folders:
+There are four folders:
 - [AI-UFOs/](Windows/AI-UFOs) is the game folder
 - [Lzz/](Windows/Lzz) is a tool to write C++ header automatically
 - [mingw64/](Windows/mingw64) is a C++ compiler
 - [SFML/](Windows/SFML) is the graphic library

-You can move your game folder but **you need to keep the two folders [AI-UFOs/](Windows/AI-UFOs) and [SFML/](Windows/SFML) in the same folder** as they are presented [here](Windows/).
+You can move your game folder where ever you want but **you need to keep the two folders [AI-UFOs/](Windows/AI-UFOs) and [SFML/](Windows/SFML) in the same folder** as they are presented [here](Windows/).
 You can rename the toplevel [Windows/](Windows/) folder, the game and SFML juste need to communicate each other.

 #### Lzz - Lazy C++
 Move the executable file [lzz.exe](Windows/Lzz/lzz.exe) to your computer system folders and [add its path to your environement system variables](https://www.computerhope.com/issues/ch000549.htm).

-Check if the Powershell if the command:
+Check if the Powershell command is available:
 > lzz -ver

-is available.
 You might need to relaunch your Powershell.

 For further informations, please visit the [website](http://www.lazycplusplus.com).